Wade Marrs, 25, has been dog mushing for as long as he can remember…

 Even though having a young kennel brings its own set of challenges,Wade and his team seem to take each curve in the trail as unwavering as the last.
 Throughout Stump Jumpin’ Kennel’s racing career, the team has been consistently improving.
 Stump Jumpin’ Kennel had their best finish yet in the 2016 Iditarod making it to Nome in 4th place!
 Placing Top 5 has given the team a new sense of determination.
 Their dream of becoming Iditarod champions is in sight and there is no stopping them!

 Sophie joins SJK from a small town in Wisconsin south of Green Bay.
 In 2014 her adventurous spirit led her to Alaska as a volunteer to do veterinary work for Iditarod.
 That is where she met Wade, and as their relationship grew, so has her love for the sport…little did she know how much life would change.
-Sophie’s role is primarily focused on the business aspect of the team.
-Along with being a Licensed Veterinary Technician she loves applying her knowledge of animal health and nutrition to these incredible canine athletes.
-She sees herself as very fortunate to be able to learn the ropes of mushing from Wade and to help him and his growing kennel succeed.
+Sophie’s role is focused on the veterinary and business aspect of the kennel.
+Being a Licensed Veterinary Technician she loves applying her knowledge of animal health and rehabilitation to these incredible canine athletes.
+She sees herself as very fortunate to be Wades co-pilot in this adventure and to help him and his team reach success.

-Seventeen year old Andrew Nolan has had a growing bond with SJK since he was a young boy.
+At 18yrs old Andrew Nolan has had a growing bond with SJK since he was a young boy.
 Wade frequently recalls the story of how Andrew’s dad was pulling him in a sled when Wade’s team passed from behind and his wheel dog Yukon grabbed Andrew’s hood and carried him a short distance down the trail with them.
 Almost as if he was saying “You’re joining our team kid!”
 The rest has been history from there.
 Andrew and his family are regulars at the kennel, eager to learn and help in any way.
 It’s been fun watching Andrew progress and grow as a musher, and his loyalty and respect to Wade and his dogs is something that is truly appreciated.
-This year is an exciting one for Andrew, he will be completing the last of his Iditarod qualifying races to be ready to compete in Iditarod 2018!